-The best way to learn how to use the Hyper API is to look at the example code.
-The Hyper API provides examples in your programming language of choice that create extract files and then show how you can read, insert, update, and delete data from the files.
+The best way to learn how to use the Hyper API is to look at the sample code.
+The Hyper API provides samples in your programming language of choice that create extract files and then show how you can read, insert, update, and delete data from the files.

 When you download the Hyper API for your programming language, you can find the example code in the

 .zip file from Hyper API - Products Release and Download for your programming language and platform of choice.

 Build the examples.
 For information about building and running the the samples, follow the instructions for your programming language of choice, see Install the Hyper API.